michaels10/mm3/docs/mm3_nd2ToTIFF-guide.md

 **Parameters File**

 Fill out the parameters file normally, the most important thing is that you have the file and folder names right.
+In case of offset data, you will want to use the crop_ymin and crop_ymax parameters to remove any artifacts.
+Please keep in mind that you must set either both or neither of these, setting just one will not work.

 **Hardcoded parameters**